 This genus from the Mediterranean region fortunately grows exceptionally well in our mild climate.
 These evergreens are called Rockroses for their conspicuous single papery blooms, resembling wild rose blossoms.
 Though these last only a day, they arrive in such profusion, carpeting the ground beneath, that one can count on color for 2 or 3 months.

-spray and even desert heat.
+Fast growing and appreciative of well drained sites, they tolerate drought, poor soil, ocean winds, salt spray and even desert heat.
 Cistus vary from low spreaders to tall, imposing bushes, and are terrific for informal hedging and screens.

 Parented by Cistus laurifolius and Cistus canescens, this compact mounding Cistus delivers a lavish display of silvery pink flowers dressed in tissue-paper delicacy, shimmering against lance-shaped green leaves with gray undersides and curvy margins.
 Showy gilded stamens upstage the cheerful, white-centered petals.
 Plant ‘Silver Pink’ amid Nepeta ‘Snowflake’ and fellow Mediterranean Euphorbia myrsinites for an engaging collage of foliar colors, flowers and textures.

 Size: 3' 0" high x 4' 0" – 5' 0" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 - Cistus x aguilarii ‘Maculatus’

 - Cistus ‘Anne Palmer’